fenago/apache-solr/lab_guides/Lab_4.md

 is searching for the string
 `The Host Nation of Football world cup 2018`, the result should be `Russia` in both the cases.
-We will learn later in this chapter how Solr matches a query containing `Nation` and `Football` to documents containing `Country` and `Soccer`.
+We will learn later in this lab how Solr matches a query containing `Nation` and `Football` to documents containing `Country` and `Soccer`.